turtlemonvh/blanket/README.md

         - also runNumber
             - starts at 1

-- check that required env variables are set in HTTP api and not just in UI

 - Allow configurable executors
     - see how supervisord does it (and docker)
         - http://supervisord.org/subprocess.html#subprocess-environment